Skyscanner/backpack-ios/CONTRIBUTING.md

 If you want to add a new component, we will need the following:

 - Design (Figma file)
-- UIKit and SwiftUI component
+- UIKit or SwiftUI component
 - Accessibility
 - Stories
 - Tests (unit & snapshot)